There’s no resisting it –Yoga With Resistance Bands is Good Stuff.

 - Keep your upper body still as you gradually straighten one of your legs and lift your foot slowly off the ground.
 Hold it for a few seconds!

 - Once you’ve felt a little baby burn, bend your knee to repeat the same motion (with the same leg).

 - After a few reps, do the same move on the opposite side.

 - Start in a Warrior 2 lunge.

-- In this position, your front foot is pointed ahead of you and your back foot is flat on your mat and at a right angle to your front foot.
+- In this position, point your front foot ahead of you; your back foot is flat on your mat and at a right angle to your front foot.

 - Carefully wrap a resistance band around the ball of the back foot.
 Now, it’s time to get started!

-- Your front arm should remain straight above your front leg throughout the whole cycle.
+- Keep your front arm straight above your front leg throughout the whole cycle.

-- When you’ve completed several reps, switch your legs and do the same motion with the opposite arm.
+- Complete several reps, then switch your legs and do the same motion with the opposite arm.
 With this band-assisted move in your yoga repertoire, you’ll see real results in your upper body!
 Michelle Obama arms, here you come.